 According to the Washington Post Americans living overseas are not able to renounce their U.S. citizenship while banks threaten to close their accounts.

-Based on article by Adam Taylor
+Based on an article by Adam Taylor

 Aline, 59, a nurse who lives in France, said she was shocked to receive a letter from her bank in February warning that her account would be closed if she could not provide a U.S. Social Security number (SSN).
 She’d had little to do with the United States since leaving the United States as a baby.